advanced-security/spotbugs-findsecbugs-action/README.md

 Q: Why doesn't the Action support setting argument X of SpotBugs?
 A: It's a work-in-progress.
 Please raise an issue or a PR if you need a feature.

+Q: Why do the files not resolve in the Code Scanning results?
+A: The paths in the Jar or Class file metadata might not match up with the root of the repository.
+Try using the input `path_prefix`.
+If two build targets don't share the same prefix, then try running this Action twice, once per target with a different prefix for each.

 ## Requirements